bryanlabs/go-bryanlabs-dev/content/blog/customResources.md

 #### Cloudformation Custom Resource Repo.

-I'v been writting a lot of custom resources lately.
+I've been writing a lot of custom resources lately.

 ## Ready to Try it out?